npnpatidar/FeedGPT/markdown_files/Explain_FP.md

 Thu, 25 Apr 2024 18:22:05 +0530
 ### [This is one of the world’s most expensive homes and it’s up for sale.
 Who is buying?](https://www.firstpost.com/explainers/one-of-worlds-most-expensive-homes-up-for-sale-in-france-13763659.html)

-Article found but Couldn't summarize
-Chateau d’Armainvilliers, a little outside of Paris, is 180 times bigger than The White House.
-With 36 buildings, more than 100 rooms, a private lake, five salons, three elevators, and 17-themed bedroom suites, it is priced at staggering $452 million
+Chateau d'Armainvilliers, located just outside of Paris, is on the market for $452 million.
+This historic property, originally a medieval fortress from the 1100s, was transformed into a grand estate under the ownership of Edmond de Rothschild in the 19th century.
+It expanded to over 3,000 hectares, featuring a lake, statues, and a variety of trees.
+The estate passed through several hands, including King Hassan II of Morocco, who added a salon, spa, stables, and medical facilities.
+The castle, now 180 times larger than The White House, boasts 36 buildings with over 100 rooms, a private lake, and numerous luxury amenities.
+It's being sold privately, with potential buyers from Europe, Asia, and Mongolia.
+If sold near its asking price, it could become the most expensive property in the world, surpassing another nearby estate currently holding the title.

 Thu, 25 Apr 2024 17:57:19 +0530
 ### [Donkey milk sells for Rs 5000 a litre: Why is it so expensive?](https://www.firstpost.com/explainers/expensive-donkey-milk-sells-for-rs-5000-a-litre-13763758.html)